ropensci/epair/paper.md

 # Summary

 R users trying to get data from the Environmental Protection Agency (EPA) API may run into unexpected difficulties.
 Getting data requires a knowledge of APIs, an aptitude for managing JSON files, understanding specific parameter codes for desired filtering of data, and knowledge of the range of EPA API services offered.
 This package simplifies the process of getting data at each step - from determining what services are available, to simple placement of data calls to the EPA API.
 Researchers looking to use EPA data can skip time and setup intensive steps in their workflow by using this package.

 # Statement of need

 `epair` is an R package that helps facilitate downloading air quality data from the US Environmental Protection Agency’s (EPA) Air Quality System (AQS) API [@EPA].
 The US EPA records and maintains air quality data from a variety of sources and on various spatial and temporal domains.
 These data are used by researchers from diverse domains including statistics, environmental sciences, environmental health, climate change, physics, atmospheric sciences, and epidemiology, to name a few.
 Previously, to download these data, users accessed a drop down menu in an online form and selected a data source, pollutant, time and spatial domains, etc. Recently, the downloading procedure was changed by the EPA to an API where users are now required to build an API call which consists of various components, including a base URL, an end point, authentication code, and potential variables.
 Building such calls can be fairly complicated and time consuming for those not familiar with the AQS data sources and formats, as well as those not used to working with such APIs.

 `epair` was developed to help users download these data directly from R using a framework that beginner R users would be familiar with.
-It includes interactive features that help the users explore what data they need to download and to determine what parameters they need pass to the API to get their data.
+It includes interactive features, much like the drop down menu formerly available in the EPA API website, that help users explore what data they need to download and to determine what parameters they need pass to the API to get their data.
 It thus allows users to document their data download/access process along with their analysis code for improved reproducibility and reliability. `epair` relies heavily on the packages `rvest` and `httr`.
 It has been used in recent scientific publications modeling ozone concentrations in Connecticut, USA [@Gilani:2020], and is currently being used in other research projects exploring the impact of COVID-19 on air pollution concentrations.

 # Example